mateussouzaweb/kvm-qemu-virtualization-guide/Docs/0 - Installation.md

 # Host System Installation

-Based on my own experience, after many tries in various distros, Fedora Server is the most stable distribution with blinding edge features where things simply just work.
-The nature of its terminal only environment also make easier to passthrough devices while avoid common issues.
+To start, we need an operational system for the host that will be our hypervisor.
+After many tries in various distros, Fedora Server and Fedora Workstation was the most stable distribution with blinding edge features where things simply just work, so to start, I strongly recommend using Fedora as the hypervisor.
+Other distributions are great, but always resulted in problems for me or got a process more complicated and since we are focusing here on a concrete and working solution, Fedora was obviously the alternative.

-Other distributions always resulted in problems for me or got a process more complicated.
-Some don't have some packages yet by default and many other issues...
-I decided to focus on Fedora Server because of the need of a safe environment (I don`t want to start from scratch every time that a package break my host system), but that should work on Fedora Workstation as well.
-Give it a try!
-You can download the ISO at <https://getfedora.org/server/download/>

-## How to Install
+I also decided to focus on Fedora Server first because the nature of its terminal only environment makes it easier to passthrough devices to VMs and avoid common issues available in full desktop environments.
+The guide should work on Fedora Workstation as well and relevant information will be available when necessary.

 First, install the operational system in your machine if it has not been done yet.
+You can download the ISO at <https://getfedora.org> if you decide to use Fedora.
+To guide you in this process, here a few general recommendations:

-If you are not using the **root** user, remember to use ``sudo`` (or ``sudo su``) on the commands of this process and after each reboot.
+- If you are not using the **root** user, remember to use ``sudo`` (or ``sudo su``) on the commands of this process and after each reboot.

-If you have another machine and can connect to it via SSH, that would be great too, copy and paste are much faster than manual typing these commands.
+- If you have another machine and can connect to it via SSH, that would be great too, copying and pasting are much faster than manual typing these commands.

+## Installing Virtualization Support

-After the OS is installed, run the following commands to update the system and install basic packages:
+After the OS is installed, run the following commands to update the system and install basic packages used in common scenarios:

 ```bash
 # Update system packages